Cryptocurrency trading. Pexels image.

 To help readers understand the content better, the following terms and glossaries have been provided.

-Revenue By Country: Coinbase defines the revenue broken down by geography based on the domiciles of the customer or other counterparty, according to the annual reports.
+Revenue By Country: Coinbase defines the revenue according to geography based on the domiciles of the customer or other counterparty, according to the annual reports.

 Why is Coinbase getting the majority of its revenue from the United States?